-Wearable devices and data analysis algorithms are used together to conduct variety of gait assessment tasks.
+Wearable devices and data analysis algorithms are used together to conduct a variety of gait assessment tasks.
 The latest trends in medical monitoring devices and wearable health technology have been developed to monitor walking patterns, including the accelerometer, multi-angle video recorders, and gyroscopes.
-And a wearable photo or video devices provide additional clinical information.
+And wearable photo or video devices provide additional clinical information.

 In addition, wearable devices are used for patient management and disease management set ups.
 And these wearable applications directly impact clinical decision-making.
 Also, it is predicted by many researchers across the globe that wearable technologies will improve the quality of health care in conjunction with cost effectiveness.

 Wearables are like walky-talky alarm clocks providing instant messages and reminders by tracking our activities and sending real-time notifications to change our activity for betterment.
-For example many wearables provide alerts on when to stand, run/ walk or fix our eating times.
-Henceforth, serving as great tool of encouragement and motivation.
+For example, many wearables provide alerts on when to stand, run/ walk or fix our eating times.
+Henceforth, serving as a great tool of encouragement and motivation.

 Many popular wearables, like Fitbit and the Apple watch, have become extremely popular only because of their usability and unique feature of helping us improve our fitness levels and general health condition.